-The UOCAVA Pilot Program Testing requirements SHALL become effective for pilot certification testing upon adoption by the EAC.
-At that time, all pilot systems submitted for EAC certification SHALL be tested for conformance with these requirements.
+The UOCAVA Pilot Program Testing Requirements SHALL become effective for pilot certification testing upon adoption by the EAC.
+At that time, all kiosk-based remote electronic pilot systems submitted for EAC certification SHALL be tested for conformance with these requirements.